 - Serpula Lacrymans: Although you’ll most commonly find this type of mold outdoors, it can also take hold within your home.
 Wooden surfaces are the most susceptible to Serpula Lacrymans.

 - Trichoderma: Typically found in white and green patches, Trichoderma grows on wallpaper, carpet, and a variety of fabrics.
 This type of mold is also found within HVAC systems and air filters.
 Not only is Trichoderma harmful to your health, but it can also damage building materials.

-- Ulocadium: This mold black in color is usually found after extreme water damage.
+- Ulocladium: This mold is black in color and is usually found after extreme water damage.
 Left unchecked, those with a weakened immune system can develop hay fever and other health conditions.